Are adders dangerous to dogs?

 The European adder is the only venomous snake native to the UK.
 Adults are up to two feet long and have a black or brown zigzag pattern along their back and a V-shaped marking on the back of their head.
-They’re most commonly found on dry sandy heaths, sand dunes, rocky hillsides, moorland and woodland edges, particularly in the south and south-east of England.
-They tend to inject around 1ml of venom into their victim when they bite.
+They can be found throughout mainland Britain, most commonly on dry sandy heaths, sand dunes, rocky hillsides, moorland and woodland edges.
+Unfortunately, dogs are particularly at risk of adder bites due to their curious nature.

-Urgent treatment may be needed if your dog has been bitten by an adder so please contact your vet as soon as possible for advice or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.
+Urgent treatment may be needed if your dog has been bitten by an adder, so contact your vet as soon as possible for advice or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

 How common are adder bites in dogs?

 Adder bites are more frequent in the spring when the snakes are just out of hibernation.
 However, cases are also seen throughout the summer as adders become more active when the weather improves.
 Sometimes they can be seen basking in the sun.
 It’s worth bearing in mind that wild snakes are protected by law in the UK and it’s an offence to intentionally injure or kill an adder.

 Why would an adder bite a dog?